 Advanced Placement Chemistry is designed to be the equivalent of freshman college chemistry.
 Students attain a deep understanding of chemistry fundamentals and are prepared to solve chemical problems.
 Topics include thermo-dynamics, qualitative and quantitative analysis, quantum mechanics, spectroscopy, bonding, solution, and equilibrium chemistry.
 Emphasis is placed on chemical calculations, the mathematical formulation of chemical principles, and a wide range of laboratory work.
-0412 | Physical Setting / Physics Regents Full Year with additional A/B Day lab period, 1 Credit, Grades 11-12 Prerequisite: Earth Science or Chemistry or Chemistry Honors, Passing Mathematics

-Physics, a study of the behavior of energy and matter, is the science that describes how the physical world works.
+0412 | Physical Setting / Physics Full Year with additional A/B Day lab period, 1 Credit, Grades 10-12 Prerequisite: Earth Science or Chemistry or Chemistry Honors, Passing Mathematics NC44 Physics, a study of the behavior of energy and matter, is the science that describes how the physical world works.
 It is the most fundamental of all sciences because all of the other sciences build upon physics.
-The five major units of the Physical Setting/Physics course are mechanics (study of motion and the forces causing an object's motion), energy (the ability to do work through the transfer/conservation of energy), electricity magnetism (the investigation of stationary and moving charges), waves (the investigation of energy transportation and the manner it travels) and Modern Physics (the most recent interpretations of classical theories).
-Students will take the Physical Setting/Physics Regents in June.
+The five major units of the Physical Setting/Physics course are: - Mechanics-study of motion and the forces causing an object's motion - Energy-the ability to do work through the transfer/conservation of energy - Electricity and Magnetism-the investigation of stationary and moving charges - Waves-the investigation of energy transportation and the manner in which it travels - Modern Physics-the most recent interpretations of classical theories Students are prepared to take the Physical Setting/Physics Regents in June.
 In order to sit for the examination, all students must complete a mandated laboratory experience.
 Satisfactorily written laboratory reports must be filed with the State.
-0416 | Physical Setting / Physics Honors Full Year with additional A/B Day lab period, 1 Credit, Grades 11-12 Prerequisite: Earth Science or Chemistry or Chemistry Honors with a minimum grade of 90, Passing Mathematics with a minimum grade of 90, minimum grade of 85 on Chemistry Regents, Teacher Recommendation NC44 The Physical Setting/Physics Honors course includes enriched topics.
-Students should also expect more rigorous mathematical descriptions of physical principles and more challenging laboratory experiences.
-Students are prepared to take the Physical Setting/Physics Regents in June.
-In order to sit for the examination, all students must complete a mandated laboratory experience.
-Satisfactorily written laboratory reports must be filed with New York State.
-0413 | Advanced Placement Physics I Full Year with additional A/B Day lab period, 1 Credit, Grades 11-12 Prerequisite: Earth Science or Chemistry or Chemistry Honors with a minimum grade of 90, Passing Mathematics with a minimum grade of 90, Teacher Recommendation
+0416 | Physical Setting / Physics Honors Full Year with additional A/B Day lab period, 1 Credit, Grades 10-12 Prerequisite: Earth Science or Chemistry or Chemistry Honors with a minimum grade of 85, Passing Mathematics with a minimum grade of 85, Teacher Recommendation NCAA.